-This is the initial public offering of common stock of Grand Canyon Education, Inc. We are offering 10,500,000 shares of our common stock.
+This is the initial public offering of common stock of Grand Canyon Education, Inc. We are offering shares of our common stock.

 Prior to this offering, there has been no public market for our common stock.
-The initial public offering price of our common stock is expected to be between \$18.00 and \$20.00 per share.
+The initial public offering price of our common stock is expected to be between \$ and \$ per share.
 We have applied to list our common stock on the Nasdaq Global Market under the symbol "LOPE."

-Seventy-five percent (75%) of the gross proceeds from the sale of stock in this offering, before underwriting discounts and commissions and estimated offering expenses, will be paid to our existing stockholders as a special distribution.
+percent of the gross proceeds from the sale of stock in this offering, before underwriting discounts and commissions and estimated offering expenses, will be paid to our existing shareholders as a special distribution.

 Investing in our common stock involves risks.
-See "Risk Factors" beginning on page 11.
+See "Risk Factors" beginning on page 10.

+Per Share Total

+Public offering price \$ \$

+Underwriting discounts and commissions \$ \$

-Public offering price Underwriting discounts Proceeds, before expenses, to us
+Proceeds, before expenses, to us \$ \$

-We have granted the underwriters a 30-day option to purchase up to 1,575,000 additional shares of common stock from us at the public offering price, less the underwriting discounts and commissions, to cover over-allotments of shares, if any.
+We have granted the underwriters a 30-day option to purchase up to additional shares of common stock from us at the public offering price, less the underwriting discounts and commissions, to cover over-allotments of shares, if any.